 - All-Time Hot 100 rank: #19

 - Year: 1976

-Rod Stewart’s “Tonight’s the Night (Gonna Be Alright)” was partially responsible for the phrase “sex rock” entering the lexicon back in 1975.
-Describing songs like Stewart’s that are clearly about seduction and the more intimate aspects of a relationship, the sex rock genre was one that faced a huge amount of pushback from the general public who worried that the lyrics would loosen the morals of young people.
-Despite the critical reception, the single remains one of the rocker’s personal favorites.
+Rod Stewart's "Tonight's the Night (Gonna Be Alright)" was partially responsible for the phrase "sex rock" entering the lexicon in 1975.
+Describing songs like Stewart's that are clearly about seduction and the more intimate aspects of a relationship, the sex rock genre was one that faced a huge amount of pushback from the general public that worried the lyrics would loosen the morals of young people.
+Despite the critical reception, the single remains one of the rocker's personal favorites.

 - All-Time Hot 100 rank: #18

 - Year: 1981